AvivYaniv/Cortex/README.md

 <br/>

-You can parser as a micro-service, by adding it to the [docker-compose.yml](https://github.com/AvivYaniv/Cortex/blob/master/docker-compose.yml) file, and defining the `RUN` environment variable to `PARSERS` and `PARSER` environment variable to `<your_parser_field_name>`.
+You can add a parser as a micro-service, by adding it to the [docker-compose.yml](https://github.com/AvivYaniv/Cortex/blob/master/docker-compose.yml) file, and defining the `RUN` environment variable to `PARSERS` and `PARSER` environment variable to `<your_parser_field_name>`.
+You can configure saver to handle new parser results easily, by adding an appropriate entry in the docker-compose configuration file.
 For more information please refer [How to add new micro-service](https://github.com/AvivYaniv/Cortex/blob/master/README.md#722-how-to-add-new-micro-service) in this document. <br/>

 <br/>